Inverted pendulum driven by a horizontal random force: statistics of the never-falling trajectory and supersymmetry: Acknowledgements

 We thank A. V. Andreev, S. A. Belan, G. Falkovich, M. V. Feigel'man, D. A. Ivanov, I. V. Kolokolov, V.~V.~Lebedev and I. Yu.
 Polekhin for stimulating discussions, and I. V. Poboiko for help with numerics.
-This work was supported by the Russian Scientific Foundation under Grant No.\ 20-12-00361.